sethtroisi/prime-gap/README.md

   * [ ] Consider new names for prp-top-percent, no-one-side-skip, sieve-length
 * combined\_sieve.cpp
   * [ ] ncurse or similiar status line with all large_prime intervals & eta
+    * Idea that made sense was to printf then reset position to start of status (so that future prints override them)
 * gap\_stats.cpp
 * gap\_test.py
   * [ ] Save prp-percentage finalized for faster skipping of complete files